Na Pali Coast (Photo Credit: Renee Roaming)

 East Side

-- Lydgate Beach Park: A great family-friendly beach with calm waters, protected swimming area and Kamalani Playground.
+- Lydgate Beach Park: A great family-friendly beach with calm waters, a protected swimming area, and Kamalani Playground.

 - Kealia Beach: A long stretch of golden sand popular with surfers and bodyboarders.